russellmsilva/PollsApp/README.md

-# OpenShop
+# PollsApp
-A template for a web application that allows users to buy and sell products using cryptocurrency
+A web application used for testing/learning purposes.
+Largely based off of this [Django tutorial](https://docs.djangoproject.com/en/5.1/intro/tutorial01/).

 ## Features